ricardojoserf/NativeDump/README.md

 After reading Minidump undocumented structures, its structure can be summed up to:

-- Header: Information like the Signature ("MDMP"), the location of the Stream Directory and the number of streams.
+- Header: Information like the Signature ("MDMP"), the location of the Stream Directory and the number of streams
-- Stream Directory: One entry for each stream, containing the type, total size and location in the file of each one.
+- Stream Directory: One entry for each stream, containing the type, total size and location in the file of each one
-- Streams: Every stream contains different information related to the process and has its own format.
+- Streams: Every stream contains different information related to the process and has its own format
-- Regions: The actual bytes from the process from each memory region which can be read.
+- Regions: The actual bytes from the process from each memory region which can be read

 ![estructure](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/minidump_structure.png)